emdorgan/password-generator/README.md

 # Password Generator

 This project involves generating a randomized password for the user.
-The program prompts the user for a character length (between 8 and 125) and outputs a randomized password of the desired length.
+The program asks the user if they want to include uppercase, lowercase, number & special characters in their password. then it asks how long the user wants the password to be (between 8-12) and then randomly generates the desired password for the user.

 ## To-do list